dragomano/Light-Portal/docs/src/en/intro.md

 ---

-If you have any questions or general thoughts, leave them in [the support topic](https://www.simplemachines.org/community/index.php?topic=572393.0) or [GitHub Discussions](https://github.com/dragomano/Light-Portal/discussions) and I'll get back to you ASAP.
+Have any questions or suggestions?
+Feel free to post them on [the support topic](https://www.simplemachines.org/community/index.php?topic=572393.0) or right here — I’ll get back to you as soon as I can.